 It also makes a great alternative to the nearby Bondi Icebergs pool, located at the start of the Bondi to Bronte walk (plus you have to pay to swim in Bondi Icebergs anyway!).

 If you are using public transport the most convenient way to reach Bronte Beach is by bus.

 Take the number 333 bus from Circular Quay (the bus stop is close to the ferry wharf number 2) in the direction of North Bondi.
 Alight at Bondi Junction.
 At Bondi Junction take the 379 bus to Bronte Beach from Stand E.

 The bus will drop you right off at the southern end of the beach by the pool.
 The whole journey should cost less than $4 for adults when using an Opal card and the buses are every few minutes.

 Alternatively, you can just take the number 333 or 380 bus from Circular Quay all the way to Bondi Beach to do the Bondi to Bronte walk.
 The bus journey from Circular Quay to Bronte Beach should take about 45 minutes.

 If you are heading to Bondi Junction you can also get the train from Central – the journey takes about 13 minutes.
 From there you can take the 379 bus to Bronte.

-Uber is also a cheap and convenient way to get to Bronte Beach if you are short on time (much cheaper than hailing a regular taxi).
+Uber is also a cheap and convenient way to get to Bronte Beach if you are short on time.

-If you do plan to drive, be aware that parking can be difficult to find and can be expensive ($5.80 for 1 hour)!
+If you do plan to drive, be aware that parking can be difficult to find and can be expensive (around $5.80 for 1 hour).

 Opal cards can also be used on ferries, metro, trains and light-rail in Sydney.